lab9arriam/depop/README.md

 ### Installation

-The pipeline is Perl-based (Perl v.5) it requires no installation, but the following tools must be present in the $PATH variable:
+The pipeline is Perl-based (Perl v.5) and requires no installation, but the following tools must be present in the $PATH variable:

 * Bowtie2 ver 2.2 or newer
 * Cutadapt ver 1.8 or newer